Q1: Read the following passage and answer the questions below:

 Ans:

 i.
-Forests were cleared to make space for plantations of tea, coffee, and rubber to supply European markets.
+Forests were cleared to create large plantations of cash crops such as tea, coffee and rubber to supply European markets.

 iii.
-Tea and coffee were major cash crops grown in British plantations.
+Tea and Coffee were two major cash crops grown in British plantations.

 Q8: Read the following passage and answer the questions below: